kcha/bike_share_ride_report/README.md

 and creates a collection of summary reports and charts of your ride usage.

 ## Requirements
- * RStudio (this project was developed using 0.98.1091)
  * R 3.1.1+ plus the following packages:
   * rjson
   * ggmap